Ocramius/ocramius.github.com/source/_posts/2017-01-25-on-aggregates-and-external-context-interactions.md

 <p>
-    Since we don't really want to inject a payment gateway as a constituent part of our aggregate root (it shouldn't be a dependency, after all!), we just borrow a brutally simple concept from functional programming: we pass the interactor as a parameter.
+    Since we don't really want to inject a payment gateway as a constituent part of our aggregate root (a newable shouldn't have non-newable depencencies), we just borrow a brutally simple concept from functional programming: we pass the <abbr
+    title="An interactor is just an object to which we delegate some work.
+In this case, a service">interactor</abbr>
+    as a method parameter.
 </p>

 ~~~php